Joe Martinez (baseball): 2009

 After missing several months of the season, Martinez was sent to the minor leagues for a rehab assignment.
 All seven of his appearances were starts, as the Giants still hoped for him to be a starting pitcher.
 On August 5, 2009, Martinez returned to the major leagues, facing the Houston Astros in his first major league start.
 He replaced Ryan Sadowski in the pitching rotation.
 Martinez won the game, allowing three runs in five innings with no walks and four strikeouts.
 He made several more starts that month but failed to pitch more than five innings in any of them.
-On August 28, he was optioned to the Class AAA Fresno Grizzlies of the Pacific Coast League after giving up eight runs the night before in an 11–0 loss to the Arizona Diamondbacks.
+On August 28, he was optioned to the Triple-A Fresno Grizzlies of the Pacific Coast League after giving up eight runs the night before in an 11–0 loss to the Arizona Diamondbacks.
 Martinez was recalled by the Giants on September 8 but made only two more appearances for them the rest of the year, both in relief.

 In nine games (five starts), Martinez had a 3–2 record, a 7.50 ERA, 19 strikeouts, 12 walks, and 46 hits allowed in 30 innings pitched.
 He was the Giants' nominee for the Hutch Award, given annually to a player who perseveres through adversity, though Mark Teahen was the eventual winner.